uppsala-university/ladok-integration/README.md

 # Ladok Integration
-The new Ladok integration component is the use of the generic Java based components for communication with new Ladok in a OSGi-based runtime environment using Apache Camel as routing specification.
+The new Ladok integration component is the use of the [generic Java based components for communication with new Ladok](https://github.com/uppsala-university/ladok) in an OSGi-based runtime environment using Apache Camel as routing specification.
 The component act as an adapter for a message channel.

 ![alt text](https://raw.githubusercontent.com/uppsala-university/ladok-integration/master/docs/ladok-atom-adapter.png "Ladok integration component")